UDOOboard/Bolt-Docs/docs/14_Hardware_Reference/07_BIOS-UEFI_Firmware.md

 <div class="alert alert-danger" role="alert">
   <span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span>
   <span class="sr-only">Warning!</span>
-  Warning: Please do NOT "play" with the SCU menu choices if you don't know what you are doing.
-For example, if you disable USB ports or Video Outputs you will not be able to interact with the SCU to revert this condition.
+  Warning: Please do NOT "play" with the BIOS-UEFI Firmware menu choices if you don't know what you are doing.
+For example, if you disable USB ports or Video Outputs you will not be able to interact with the BIOS-UEFI Firmware again to revert this condition.
 If you stumbling upon this case take a look at the **Restore Factory configuration** section below.
 </div>

 <span class="label label-warning">Heads up!</span> Since some resolutions or monitors are not managed well by the firmware, if you get a black screen when you try to enter in one of the UEFI Firmware Setup Utility Menu options, try using another Display with a 1920x1080 resolution (HDMI or DisplayPort) or a different cable.